GullianLanguage/pygullian-checker/README.md

 # pygullian-checker
-A type checker for the gullian language
+A simple type checker for the gullian language
 [MIT License](./LICENSE)